dhirajj14/illinois-tech-graduate-course-work/ITMO-544/week-07/questions-answers.md

 2. Describe how a single-machine web server, which uses a database to generate content, might evolve to a three-tier web server.
 How would this be done with minimal downtime?

+    * Execute the following steps to evolve a single-machine web server to a three-tier web-server at minimal downtime :
+        1. Create a load-Balancer and configure it to route queries or request to the web-server.
+        2. Create a data server which is similar to single machine data base content and create API points to which web server can make Calls.
+        3. Connect Load-Balancer to the Web-server (Single-Machine Web Server).
+Therefore, till this step there is no downtime of the system.
+        4. Now, take a copy of single-machine web server and modify it's configuration to make the API calls or request to the data server.
+        5. Test the web-server to pass all the test cases.
+        6. Now replace the single-machine web server with the new modified web-server.
+Here we will have downtime until we replace the web-server.
+        7. Now make the replicas of the web-server.

 3. Describe the common web service architectures, in order from smallest to largest (include cloud tier/scale).

 4. Describe how different local load balancer types work and what their pros and cons are.
 You may choose to make a comparison chart.

 5. What is “shared state” and how is it maintained between replicas?

+    * There is an issue with the load-balancer and replicas is shared-state.
+There are diffrent stategies to overcome this issue like Sticky Connections, Shared-State and Hybrid.
+    * In Shared-State strategy the fact that user is logged in and the user's profile infromation are stored somewhere that all backends can access.
+For each HTTP connection, the user’s state is fetched from this shared area.
+With this approach, it doesn’t matter if each HTTP request goes to a different machine.
+The user is not asked to log in every time the backends are switched.

 6. What are the services that a four-tier architecture provides in the first tier?